 Although the Pharmaceutical Companies have come up with a pill for just about any aliment today, no mater what pill they may introduce for structural insult to the human body, no pill can help to re-establish joint function and motion.
 Had I had my finger adjusted, re-aligned years ago, or possibly immediately following my accident, maybe today that finger wouldn’t’ still be significantly appear deformed.
 The neck, the back the human skeleton is no different.
 The difference is that a neck sprain a back sprain, a shoulder sprain, a knee sprain an ankle sprain/strain-there joints are much more complicated.

 Chiropractors are highly educated and clinically effective in treating such injuries.
-Chiropractic care for soft tissue injuries should be the FIRST stop for patients.
+Chiropractic care for a soft tissue injury should be the FIRST stop for patients.

 Chiropractic treatment indispensable for soft tissue injuries